bollu/llvm-multidim-array-indexing-proposal/RFC.md

 through `%gep` to return the correct values.
 This will ensure that we don't lose the current optimiser when trying to teach the optimiser about `multidim_array_index`.

+# Caveats

+Currently, we assume that the array shape is immutable.
+However, we will need to deal with being able to express `reshape` like primitives where the array shape can be mutated.
+However, this appears to make expressing this information quite difficult: We now need to attach the shape information to an array per "shape-live-range".

 ## Appendix: A second, more involved example of dependence analysis going wrong